Guides

 Step 3: Commit & share your ambition

 Now you’ve got your targets set, it’s time to share them.
-Just like any other business target, it’s important you share your target with your team (including your Board and investors where relevant) as they will be responsible for putting your target to work.
+Just like any other business target, it’s important you share your target with your team, including your board and investors.
+These groups are all key stakeholders in these net-zero plans as they will be responsible for putting your target to work.
 Sharing your target with your team can also be incredibly motivating and promote employee engagement (and in turn, retention!), especially for those who are passionate about taking climate action.

 *Atlassian Return On Action Report, 2021

-Whether you decide to share your net zero targets publicly is up to the leadership team of your business, however we recommend announcing your targets in the spirit of transparency with your customers and to help keep your team accountable.
+Whether you decide to share your net zero targets publicly is up to the leadership team of your business.
+However we recommend announcing your targets in the spirit of transparency with your customers.
+Sharing your targets publicly also holds your team accountable to a wider audience, enforces action towards your reduction goals, and limits the potential for unintentional greenwashing.

 If you choose to align your targets to the Science Based Targets Initiative criteria, it is a requirement to announce your targets publicly within 24 months (ideally 16 months) of your stated baseline year.

-There are three components to your public reporting/ announcements with SBTi:
+There are three components to your public reporting with SBTi:

 1. Announcing your commitment to set science-based targets - your company logo is placed on the SBTi website